West Coast Rugby League: History

-The West Coast Rugby League was formed on 3 June, after Canterbury and West Coast played each other earlier in the day.
+The West Coast Rugby League was formed on 3 June 1915, after Canterbury and West Coast played each other earlier in the day.

 On the 14 June Kohinoor left the West Coast Rugby Union and two days later, on the 16th, they started the senior club competition with Blackball and Hokitika.
 The Grey club was added on 6 July.

 The West Coast Rugby League went into recess at the end of the year, until being revived in 1919 by J.D.
 Wingham.
 Blackball, Kohinoor and Runanga competed in the 1919 competition.

 Since then rugby league has traditionally been the most successful team sport in the West Coast.
 However, since the 1990s the West Coast has usually participated in Second Division or South Island competitions and in particular the West Coast missed out on having a team in either the Lion Red Cup or Bartercard Cup, the two main New Zealand Rugby League competitions of the 1990s and 2000s.

+In 2018, the region's premier club competition was cancelled due to a lack of player numbers.
+The region's sole remaining senior rugby league team, the Greymouth Greyhounds, began competing in the Canterbury Rugby League competition in 2023.